 Leaders need to think long and hard before taking a decision– once made and taken, they must follow it through and stand by it.

-What needs to be highlighted here that often many leaders make decisions on their own, although it would be highly recommended to consult with key stakeholders before making a decision.
+What needs to be highlighted here is that often many leaders make decisions on their own, although it would be highly recommended to consult with key stakeholders before making a decision.
 After all, they are the ones who will suffer or benefit from the decisions of a leader.

 Delegation & Empowerment

 Often letting go and delegating can be challenging for leaders.
-The truth is no matter who you are, at some point you need to let go and allow for yourself to delegate.
+The truth is no matter who you are, at some point you need to let go and allow yourself to delegate.
 You cannot do everything, and doing everything is not productive, right?
 It is essential for leaders to focus on key responsibilities while leaving the rest to others- empowering them to take responsibility and allowing for accountability.
 Entrusting your subordinates can be very empowering.
-And by empowering them and delegating tasks builds trust and unity.
+And empowering them and delegating tasks builds trust and unity.

-Remember, if you continue to micromanage, it will develop a lack of trust and more importantly, you will not be able to focus on more crucial aspects of your business that matters.
-When delegating enables your staff to feel empowered by providing them with the resources and support they need to achieve the targets and with that give them a chance to bear the responsibility, accountability and ownership.
+Remember, if you continue to micromanage, it will develop a lack of trust, and more importantly, you will not be able to focus on more crucial aspects of your business that matters.
+When delegating enables your staff to feel empowered by providing them with the resources and support they need to achieve the targets and with that give them a chance to bear the responsibility, accountability, and ownership.
 Allow your minions to shine!

 With accountability also comes ownership.
 I believe that this does not work in isolation, they work hand in hand to be truly effective.